-Is there any connection between drinking water and weight loss?
-I know it may be hard for some to believe, but there is a definite connection.
+There is a close connection between drinking water and weight loss.
+I know it may be hard for some to believe, but clinical studies have proven there is a link.

 In fact, I consider proper hydration to be the single most important factor in losing weight and improving one’s overall health.